retirement planning | may 10, 2023

 Thought Leadership Director

-Rising inflation can create challenges for retirees, but there are steps you can take to help mitigate its impact.
+Heightened inflation can create challenges for retirees, but there are steps you can take to help mitigate its impact.
 Inflation reduces the purchasing power of your savings by increasing the cost of future expenses.
 If your living expenses rise higher than the income that your retirement savings can sustainably generate, you risk running out of money.

-“Higher inflation is often unpredictable and can be an important factor to account for when planning your retirement income strategy,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.
+“Inflation is often unpredictable and can be an important factor to account for when planning your retirement income strategy,” says Roger Young, CFP®, a thought leadership director with T. Rowe Price.

 What is inflation?